 Baking Cherry-Vanilla Clafoutis on the grill lends a delicious and unexpected smokiness to the simple French dessert, while whole-wheat flour provides a nutty kick to this otherwise classic recipe.
 Want to move this indoors?
 This clafoutis can be baked in a 350°F oven for the same amount of time.

 Beet, Pickled Cherry and Crispy Shallot Salad

 Moroccans often start a big meal with several small salads, including one with marinated beets.
-Mourad Lahlou combines roasted beets with mizuna to create the large salad here.
+For this big salad, Mourad Lahlou combines roasted beets with mizuna.

 Cherries Poached in Red Wine with Mascarpone Cream